-- Simplify the main customer portal and website to create a one stop shop for all digital services. - Enhance the customer portal and website to improve the user experience and help users find what they need. - Design our services with accessibility at the core, meeting our obligations under The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018. - The SSSC to have a lead role in increasing the digital capabilities of the social service workforce through the development of additional resources. - All digital services and resources will be designed and developed to be mobile responsive.. - Develop an assisted digital model to support users who lack confidence, capability or have challenges with connectivity or access to suitable devices.
+- → Simplify the main corporate website to create a one stop shop for all digital services. - → Enhance the customer portal and website to improve the user experience and help users find what they need. - → Design our services with accessibility at the core, meeting our obligations under The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018. - → The SSSC will have a lead role in increasing the digital capabilities of the social service workforce through the development of additional resources. - → All digital services and resources will be designed and developed to be mobile responsive.